 Best Phytosterols for Cholesterol Management (2026 Ranked & Reviewed)

 Phytosterols are among the most well-studied nutritional compounds for supporting healthy cholesterol levels — and yet most people have never heard of them.
 These plant-derived compounds are structurally similar to cholesterol, and research suggests they work by competing with dietary cholesterol for absorption in the gut.
 The result, across dozens of human trials, is a meaningful reduction in LDL cholesterol at doses of around 2 grams per day.
 The European Food Safety Authority and the FDA have both issued qualified health claims around phytosterols and cholesterol.
 That's a relatively rare distinction for a dietary supplement category — and it's why cardiologists and dietitians frequently bring these up before escalating to pharmaceutical options.
 Choosing the right phytosterol product isn't complicated, but a few formulation details matter: total sterol dose per serving, the specific sterol blend, and how transparently the manufacturer discloses standardisation.
-We've reviewed the three most accessible, well-formulated options on the market to help you make a confident, informed choice.
+We've reviewed the two strongest, most defensible options on the market to help you make a confident, informed choice.

 This content is for educational purposes only and is not medical advice.
 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare provider before starting any supplement.